We all need body fat, it contains essential nutrients – the problem is, most of us just have too much of it.

 According to the American College of Sports Medicine (ACSM), body fat standards can differ based on age, gender, race, ethnicity and even activity level.
 However, to simplify the various body fat standards, ACSM offers the version as shown below.
 The leanest athletes typically compete at levels of about 6–13% for men or 14–20% for women.
 Bodybuilders may compete at ranges even lower than these levels.

 There are a number of methods for determining body fat percentage.
-This includes less expensive, but less accurate, methods such as measurement with calipers or through the use of bioelectrical impedance analysis.
+This includes the more traditional, but less accurate, methods such as measurement with calipers or through the use of bioelectrical impedance analysis.

 Then there are very precise methods, which are also very expensive costing upwards of several hundred dollars.
 These include whole-body air displacement plethysmography, near-infrared interactance and dual energy X-ray absorptiometry.